Last updated October 12, 2022.

-These legitimate, science-based memory tests give meaningful results.
-If long or short-term memory is a concern, a quality test for memory loss is a must.
+Legitimate, science-based memory tests deliver meaningful results.
+If your long or short-term memory is a concern, a quality test for memory loss is a must.

-If your memory isn’t working as well as you’d like, or as well as it used to, taking an online memory test can help you know where you stand.
+If your memory isn’t working as well as you’d like, taking an online memory test can help you know where you stand.